ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 * Install new packages.
 * Create different environments for other epics versions.
 * Create, build and install an e3 module in a conda environment.
-* Create and build locally a e3-recipe
+* Create and build an e3-recipe locally.

 :::{note}
 This chapter contains detailed information as to work with conda and e3.